SmartTensors/NMFk.jl/Readme.md

 import Pkg; Pkg.add("NMFk")
 ```

-to access the latest released verdion.
+to access the latest released version.
-To utlizie the latest updates (commits) use:
+To utilize the latest updates (commits) use:

 ```julia
 import Pkg; Pkg.develop("NMFk")